parinazn/parinazn.github.io/publications.md

 __Structured Network Games: Leveraging Relational Information in Equilibrium Analysis.__<br> with Kun Jin and Mingyan Liu.<br>
-under review in the _IEEE Transactions on Network Science and Engineering_, 2022
+under review in the _IEEE Transactions on Network Science and Engineering_, 2023.

-__A Hybrid Employment Model for a Freight Sharing Economy.__<br> with Joon Moon, Guangwen Kong, and Nicholas G. Hall.<br>
+__A Hybrid Employment Model for a Freight Sharing Economy.__<br> with Guangwen Kong and Nicholas G. Hall.<br>
+_working paper_, 2023.

+__Generalization Error Bounds for Learning under Censored Feedback.__<br> with Yifan Yang and Ali Payani.<br>
-_working paper_, 2022.
+_working paper_, 2023.

   <br>